davidpots/playsongnotes/_lessons/95 [Loggins and Messina] Dannys Song.md

 ## Editor's notes

 In this lesson I'll show you how to play the song "Danny's Song" by Loggins & Messina.
 I'll include the chords needed, progressions used, strumming pattern, and of course fingerpicking tabs to get you started with things.

-## Lyrics w/ chords

-    INTRO

-        D

-    VERSE

-        D                   C               Bm
-        ...People smile and tell me I'm the lucky one E7                            A
-        And we've just begun... think I'm gonna have a son D               C              Bm
-        He will be like she and me, as free as a dove E7                                A
-        Conceived in love... the sun is gonna shine above

-    CHORUS
-              G                     A
-              ...And even though we ain't got money
-              D              Bm
-              ...I'm so in love with ya honey
-                  G               A                D      Bm
-              And everything will bring a chain of love------ G                     A
-              ...And in the morning when I rise
-              D                   C
-              ...Bring a tear of joy to my eyes
-                  Bm      E7    A
-              And tell me every---thing is gonna be all right

-                    (use same chords for remaining verse & chorus sections)

-        Seems as though a month ago I was quiet and shy Never got high... oh, I was a sorry guy
-        And now I smile and face the girl that shares my name Now I'm through with the game
-        This boy'll never be the same

-            [ chorus ]

-        Pisces Virgo rising is a very good sign
-        Strong and kind... and the little boy is mine Now I see a family where there once was none Now we've just begun
-        Yeah we're gonna fly to the sun

-            [ chorus ]

-        Love the girl who holds the world in a paper cup Drink it up... love her and she'll bring ya luck And if you find she helps your mind
-        Buddy, take her home
-        Don't ya live alone
-        Try to earn what lovers own

-            [ chorus ]
+To follow along with my video, I suggest picking up the 4-page song sheet linked above.
+It has all the lyrics and chords on page 1, while also digging into the progression, fingerstyle, and strumming on page 2.
+Pages 3 and 4 give you tabs for the entire song, including my exact fingerstyle tab.

 ## Chords needed